Low Libido in Men:

 What If Your Testosterone Is Normal?

 Often blood tests come back completely normal.
-Your sexual drive from testosterone plateaus in the normal range anyway.
-Between about 12 and 25 nanomoles per litre, it stays flat - the receptors are saturated.
+Sexual drive from testosterone plateaus once levels are within the normal range — roughly between 12 and 25 nmol/L, the receptors are saturated and more testosterone doesn't increase desire.

-If you're in that normal range but still have low desire, we need to think about your sexual experiences, your erotic world, your relationship dynamics.
+If you're in that normal range but still have low desire, we need to think about your sexual history, your erotic world, your relationship dynamics, and what's happened over time.
+Androgen receptor genetic testing, used alongside other markers, can sometimes provide additional insight.

 Other Medical Causes of Low Libido in Men

-Diabetes, cardiovascular disease, chronic illness, many medications (blood pressure drugs, some antidepressants, finasteride), sleep problems - all can reduce libido.
-If your sex drive disappeared since starting a new medication, that's worth investigating.
+Diabetes, cardiovascular disease, chronic illness, and many medications — including blood pressure drugs, certain antidepressants, and finasteride — can all reduce libido.
+If your sex drive disappeared after starting a new medication, that connection is worth investigating.

 Sex, Desire, and Ageing